AdelYoussef/CRS-catalyst-5/README.md

 ## simulation
- start the simulation by typing the following command in the terminal `roslaunch catalyst_control catalyst.launch`
+ start the simulation by typing the following command in the terminal `roslaunch catalyst catalyst.launch`